amel-github/sars-ani/README.md

 #### Note

-We have considered the two following values thorough the dataset: <br>
+We have considered the two following values throughout the dataset: <br>

 -   <code>NS</code> Not specified: the information would be relevant for the event but the information was not mentioned in the primary or